ceph/ceph/doc/mgr/nfs.rst

 of keepalived and haproxy to provide an high-availability NFS frontend for the NFS service.

+.. note:: The ingress implementation is not yet complete.
+Enabling
+	  ingress will deploy multiple ganesha instances and balance load across them, but a host failure will not immediately cause cephadm to deploy a replacement daemon before the NFS grace period expires.
+This high-availability functionality
+	  is expected to be completed by the Quincy release (March 2022).

 For more details, refer :ref:`orchestrator-cli-placement-spec` but keep in mind that specifying the placement via a YAML file is not supported.